 In addition, AMP serves as a project manager for Ohio members participating in joint venture projects to share ownership of power generation and transmission facilities, known as Ohio Municipal Electric Generation Agency Joint Ventures: 1, 2, 4, 5, and 6 ("OMEGA" "JV1," "JV2," "JV4," "JV5," and "JV6") (collectively, the "OMEGA Joint Ventures").

-AMP is closely aligned with Ohio Municipal Electric Association ("OMEA"), the provider of legislative liaison services to AMP and 80 Ohio community-owned-and-operated municipal electric systems.
-In addition to the OMEGA Joint Ventures, Municipal Energy Services Agency ("MESA") has also been formed by the members.
-MESA provides management and technical services to AMP, its members, and the OMEGA Joint Ventures.
+AMP is closely aligned with Ohio Municipal Electric Association ("OMEA"), the provider of legislative liaison services to AMP and 80 Ohio public power communities.
+AMP members have also formed Municipal Energy Services Agency ("MESA") whose purpose is to provide administrative, management and technical services to AMP, its members, OMEA and the OMEGA Joint Ventures.